dmaier-couchbase/cb-workshop-cpp/VMSETUP.md

   * with a VDMI disk format
   * and a dynamically allocated size of 20GB
 * Change the VM settings
+  * Network
-  * Network: The first network adapter uses 'NAT'
+    * The first network adapter uses 'NAT'
+    * Under 'Adapter 2', enable it
+      * Select 'Host-only Adapter' as the type
   * Storage: Choose the CentOS iso image as a CDROM drive
 * Start the VM
 * Install CentOS 6